-Putin made a decision: Insider shares on how Ukrainians feel and prepare
+Putin made a decision: Insider shares how Ukrainians feel and prepare

 “They are shooting – everyone and everything,” said the Al Jazeera source.
 “There’s been nothing like this since 2014-15.”

-Confirmed today by US President Biden, Ukraine’s Foreign Minister Dmytro Kuleba today accused Russia of spreading disinformation that Ukraine is planning an attack in eastern Ukraine or sabotaging chemical plans in the region.

-President Biden added that according to US Intelligence Russian President Putin made a decision for war, but the US diplomatic channels are still open.
+Confirmed today by US President Biden, Ukraine’s Foreign Minister, Dmytro Kuleba, today accused Russia of spreading disinformation that Ukraine is planning an attack in eastern Ukraine or sabotaging chemical plans in the region.
+President Biden added that according to US Intelligence, Russian President Putin made a decision for war, but the US diplomatic channels are still open.

 “This is the most significant military mobilization in Europe since the second world war,” US ambassador Michael Carpenter said at a meeting at the Organization for Security and Cooperation in Vienna.